-

 How many driving record points can I accumulate before the state suspends my driver’s license?

-Point accumulation is based on a two-year period.
-For example, if you get 12-14 points within two years, your license is suspended for 60 days.
+Point accumulation is based on a period of 2 years.
+For example, if you get 12 through 14 points within 2 years, your license is suspended for 60 days.

 Our section on the AL point system provides further details.